Current Research Opportunities

 The Institute of Internal Auditors Research Foundation (IIARF) provides a variety of opportunities for researchers around the world to participate in internal audit research.

 Currently The IIARF is accepting expressions of interest from authors or data analysts who want to develop reports for the Global Internal Audit Common Body of Knowledge (CBOK).
 This project will include about 30 reports based on the global practitioner survey, which will be conducted in February and March of 2015.
-For more information about CBOK in general, visit the CBOK Resource Center.
+For more information about CBOK in general, visit the CBOK Resource Exchange.

 You can submit an expression of interest using the following link: